spinspire/recipes/README.md

 Ready to go templates for everything (commonly used stacks).
 Just `npx degit spinspire/tpl/something myprj`

+_Note: These templates have features that you probably don't need or use.
+So remember trim down whatever you borrow.
+The goal is to avoid reinventing the wheel._

 - `docker-compose`
   - `entrypoint.sh` script to initialize a container before use.
   - `traefik` reverse proxy `labels`, router rules, and `networks` provided so that your container can receive HTTP requests.